malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 Firstly, the failure of the Principal Components Analysis to separate the structures indicates a non-linear method is required for separating the different structures.
+Secondly, we have established that the UMAP dimensionality reduction is suitable for performing a dimensionality reduction on the 6D feature space reducing it to 2D space for visualisation.
+This makes it a suitable tool for a visual analysis of the performance of a clustering algorithm.
-Secondly, separating the structures with the UMAP algorithm for visualisation, indicates it is possible to separate the crystal structures using clustering.
+Thirdly, separating the structures with the UMAP algorithm for visualisation, indicates it is possible to separate each crystal structure using clustering.
+However, due to the problems with the UMAP algorithm distorting the phase space, an alternative clustering algorithm has to be used.
 Finally, we have found that reducing the degeneracy of the features is an important simplification which reduces the complexity of the following steps.